CC2021-WBL/S.Mallets-frontend/README.md

 ### The challenge

 User can:
-- buy sticks with or without registration
+- order sticks with or without registration
 - get more information (and photos) about product
 - check earlier orders on user's page and change user data
 - modify order before confirmation